Apex Legends is coming to your phone: Everything you need to know

 The Apex Mobile FAQ on the game's website says the game is currently compatible with all devices capable of running Android 6.0.
 The game is only available on Android devices; iOS support is on the future roadmap.
 EA also adds that it will support more phones in the future.

 While it has touchscreen controls, it will presumably be compatible with mobile gaming controllers.
-However, according to EA, Apex Mobile will not have crossplay with PC and console as it's built to work for phones.
+However according to EA, Apex Mobile will not have crossplay with PC and console as it's built to work for phones and contains differences to the mainline versions of the game.

 When will Apex Legend Mobile launch?